Baylor Teen Health Clinic

-Baylor College of Medicine Teen Health Clinic, commonly referred to as Baylor Teen Health Clinic, is a network of nine clinics located in Houston, Texas.
+The Baylor Teen Health Clinic, also known as the Baylor College of Medicine Teen Health Clinic, is a network of nine clinics located in Houston, Texas.
 Established in 1968, initially as a maternity program for teens, the Baylor Teen Health Clinic now offers comprehensive reproductive health and family planning care at free or low-cost to males and females ages 13–25.
 The clinic also provides general health counseling as well as prenatal care and postpartum training to teen-age boys and girls.
 Today the clinics welcome over 26,000 patient visits per year.

 Primarily affiliated with Baylor College of Medicine, Baylor Teen Health clinic is a non-profit clinic and research institute.
 The mission of the clinic is to provide health care equal to or better in quality than the private sector; to offer comprehensive care to the underserved population; and to educate both professionals and young people within the community to prevent risky behavior practices.